sulrich/sulrich/README.md

 ### hey there 👋

-a networking dork who burns code as necessary to get stuff done.
+just a networking dork who burns code as necessary to get stuff done.